Certainty Blog

 Financial Risk

-Supplier financial instability is often overlooked, especially if orders are being fulfilled.
-Yet underneath, liquidity issues, mounting debt, or dependency on volatile markets can cause potential disruptions.
-Regular credit checks help, but deeper financial insight comes from tracking payment performance, solvency ratios, and even external factors like local currency fluctuations in supplier regions.
+Supplier financial instability is often overlooked, especially if orders are currently being fulfilled.
+Yet underneath, liquidity issues, mounting debt, or dependency on volatile markets can create potential disruptions.
+Regular credit checks help, but deeper financial insight comes from tracking payment performance, solvency ratios, and external factors like local currency fluctuations in supplier regions — factors that also intersect with LkSG risk assessments for financially vulnerable suppliers.

 Regulatory and Compliance Risk

-How can you ensure that the compliance data your suppliers provide is trusted?
-We’ve put together a resource that guides you through the signs of untrustworthy supplier data and how to ensure your suppliers are in alignment with your compliance goals.
+How can you ensure that the compliance data your suppliers provide is trustworthy?
+We’ve put together a resource that guides you through the signs of untrustworthy supplier data and how to ensure your suppliers are aligned with your compliance goals.
 Learn more here.

 Cybersecurity Risk

-Digital transformation has connected global supply chains.
-In doing so, it has introduced new cyberattack vulnerabilities.
+Digital transformation has connected global supply chains — and in doing so, introduced new cyberattack vulnerabilities.
 Breaches originating in third-party vendors are increasingly common.
-Evaluating a supplier’s digital posture means looking at more than whether they have a security policy, but also reviewing their penetration testing protocols, access controls, incident response plans, and system redundancy.
+Evaluating a supplier’s digital posture means looking beyond whether they have a security policy, to reviewing penetration testing protocols, access controls, incident response plans, and system redundancy.
+Under CSDDD, cybersecurity-related harms in the supply chain can constitute a human rights or governance risk requiring due diligence.

 ESG and Reputational Risk

-Surpassing boardroom discussions, stakeholders demand evidence of environmental and social responsibility throughout the value chain.
-That includes supplier labor practices, emissions data, and governance standards.
-Surface-level ESG pledges won’t suffice any longer.
-Compliance leaders must assess whether suppliers conduct individual audits, disclose performance metrics, and ultimately improve over time.
+Stakeholders now demand evidence of environmental and social responsibility throughout the value chain — and regulations are converting those expectations into legal obligations.
+CSDDD requires companies to assess supplier labor practices, emissions data, and governance standards as part of formal due diligence.
+CSRD mandates disclosure of these findings in annual sustainability reports.
+Surface-level ESG pledges no longer suffice.
+Compliance leaders must assess whether suppliers conduct individual audits, disclose performance metrics, and demonstrate improvement over time.

 Explore our ESG Management articles to help strengthen your ESG risk avoidance and mitigation.